 It is important for GPs to follow up the hepatitis C antibody test with a hepatitis C PCR (Polymerase Chain Reaction) test as approximately 25% of people clear the virus naturally.
 Patients who have a positive hepatitis C PCR test have active infection and should receive further assessment.

-Contacts of patients who have a positive hepatitis C PCR test should be traced according to risk history, particularly needle sharing partners/networks.
+Contacts of patients who have a positive hepatitis C PCR test should be traced according to risk history, particularly needle and syringe sharing partners/networks.

 It is important for GPs to complete all three serology tests required to diagnose chronic hepatitis B (HBsAg, anti-HBc & anti-HBs).
-If the patient is suspected to be acute an additional test can be ordered (IgM anti-HBc).
-It is now known that people who were previously considered to have 'unresolved hepatitis B virus carrier state' do in fact have chronic hepatitis B infection, which requires lifelong recall and monitoring for disease progression, even when asymptomatic.
+If the patient is suspected to be acute, an additional test can be ordered (IgM anti-HBc).
+It is now known that people who were previously considered to have 'unresolved hepatitis B virus carrier state' do in fact have chronic hepatitis B infection, there is no such thing as a ‘healthy carrier’ of hepatitis B.

 Contacts of patients with chronic hepatitis B should be traced according to risk and family history, particularly mother to baby transmission.

 Lifelong recall and six to twelve monthly monitoring for all people with chronic hepatitis B, including those who are asymptomatic, is strongly encouraged.
 If left untreated, up to a quarter of patients with chronic hepatitis B will progress to liver disease or liver cancer in the long-term.